adepthub/adepthub-ext/README.md

 # AdeptHub Extensions

 ## Intro
 This project extends Adept by providing the possibility to search, install and publish on adepthub.com.
 In addition it makes it possible to import from Ivy.
 AdeptHub extensions also contains the notion of module.
 This is useful for tools that needs to support configurations.
 Further more it uses provides helpers for common notions such as version and binary-versions, which Adept does not need to resolve but which are commonly used.
 Lastly it contains helpers to make it easier to render end-user results.

+## Build
+To build AdeptHub Extensions, you must first clone its submodules (i.e., adept):
+`git submodule update --init`.

 ## Install Instructions